vgmstream/vgmstream/README.md

 _filename_ though, so any @TAG below would be ignored.

 Playlist formatting should follow player's config.
 ASCII or UTF-8 tags work.

+GLOBAL_COMMANDs currently can be:
+- AUTOTRACK: sets %TRACK% tag automatically (1..N as files are encountered in the tag file).

 ## Supported codec types